vicmoua/netbox/README.md

 # NetBox Warranty Notification Script

 This script monitors device warranties in NetBox and sends Slack alerts for upcoming expirations.
 It uses encrypted secrets for security via `eyaml`.
+Note that when defining the warranty fields they must be using the following format: <customfield>_<customfield> as the API does not support spaces (eg. warranty_expiration, end_of_life, warranty_type, etc.).

 ---
 Requirements: